dillobrottu/dillon-knowledge-base/content/index.md

 ---
 # Intro

-Many people think that listening and hearing are interchangeable, but there is a difference between the two.
+Hello, I'm [[About|Dillon Brown]] and many people think that listening and hearing are interchangeable, but there is a difference between the two.
 Hearing is taking in the sound and listening is understanding the sound.
 Knowing the difference between the two can allow a person to better understand the way we perceive sound.

 ---